 Given the large sums of money involved in the Top Gear franchise, one would expect the relevant non-compete clauses to have been carefully drafted and negotiated by the legal teams for both the BBC and the presenters at the outset.
 Whilst the exact details of the clauses(s) have not been publically disclosed, it would seem highly probable that the clauses would be upheld as being valid and enforceable in the unlikely event that they were breached or challenged.

-Businesses should be alive to the potentially serious damage that can be caused by ex-employees or other third parties, and should obtain specialist legal advice to ensure that those interests are robustly protected from the outset and then kept under review.
-Those which fail to do so risk being overtaken by competitors, or even breaking down completely.
-And on that bombshell…
+Businesses should be alive to the potentially serious damage that can be caused by ex-employees or other third parties and should obtain specialist legal advice to ensure that those interests are robustly protected from the outset and then kept under review.
+Those who fail to do so risk being overtaken by competitors, or even breaking down completely.

-If you wish to discuss any of the issues outlined in this article, including how we can help your business protect its commercial interests, please contact us.
+If you wish to discuss any of the issues outlined in this article, including how our Commercial Disputes team can help your business protect its commercial interests, please call 01603 598000 or email email@example.com and a member of the team will contact you.